Aurea (singer)

 In December 2010, Aurea made a special live TV broadcast to promote some of her songs.
 It was transmitted by RTP2 and SIC Notícias.
 Her single "Busy for Me", released in August 2010, became her first number one single; it topped the Portuguese iTunes chart.
 This has been credited with firmly establishing the singer's career and is now considered her signature song.
 Critical reviews noted similarities between the song and releases by Aretha Franklin, Dusty Springfield and The Supremes, as well as contemporaries such as British singer Amy Winehouse or Duffy.
 During the following year (2011), Aurea made a concert tour around the country to promote her debut album.
 She sold out all the major national venues and the album remained on the top Portuguese charts for 71 weeks.

 From 2015 to 2022, she was a coach on The Voice Portugal.
-In 2023, she will be featured as a coach on The Voice Kids Portugal.
+In 2023, she was featured as a coach on The Voice Kids Portugal.

 Aurea sings in English.
 As of 2016, the only songs she has released alone in a language other than English is the theme song of TVI's telenovela A Impostora (The Impostor) (2016–17), and Frágil (Fragile), which she recorded in her native Portuguese language.

 Life and career

 1990s–2009: Early life and career beginnings

-Aurea was born in Santiago do Cacém, Alentejo, and grew up in the Algarve.
+Aurea was born in Santiago do Cacém, Alentejo, and grew up in Silves, Algarve.
 Since she was a child, she realized she wanted to be a singer or actress and she participated in many plays at school.
 Aurea went to Évora's university, where she studied performing arts.
 In 2008, Aurea met Rui Ribeiro at the university, who heard her singing.
 He helped her to release her first single in 2008 through Blim Records, "Okay Alright".
 The song was included on the soundtrack of the Portuguese soap opera Morangos com Açúcar.
 In the summer of 2008, she performed the song live at the Morangomania Festival, a show created by the production team of Morangos com Açúcar.
 In early 2009, Rui Ribeiro composed a song for Aurea and asked if she would like to sing it.
 They recorded a demo for it and Ribeiro sent it to Blim Records, her future record label.
 They enjoyed her voice and decided to "go far with it!", by recording an album.